liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

     +------------------+
     6 rows in set (0.00 sec)

-Notice that the additional `Contacts_Entry` table is added.

 ### A Basic Service Builder Web App

-The following snippet shows a servlet implementing a simple web app using the contacts service.
+The servlet in the following snippet implements a simple web app that uses the contacts service.

 ```java